 The ceiling was time-consuming but so beautiful when it was all said and done.
 This is what it looked like all put up.
 It hasn’t been painted or covers put back on but I liked it so much better already.

 Some people caulk the trim before painting but because we nailed them to the existing rafters and the boards were not all perfectly straight, it was too much work to caulk.
 With that said, I really liked the rustic look and preferred it to the caulked look, anyway.

 At one point, we had carpet coming at 8 am and I finished the last of the paint with four hours to spare.
-Afterwards, I just had to do touch up.
+Afterward, I just had to do touch-up.

 Plus, one gallon is equal in price to two gallons of the cheap stuff and since you have to do two coats of the cheap stuff, it evens out.
 When you are paying the same for one or the other, it’s a no-brainer to choose the option that offers less work.
 Two coats or one coat?
 Marquee, please!